Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/attachments-sync/Multiple_attachments.md

 **Step 1**

-1. Upload and send multiple attachments in linked channel or DM/GM on MM.
+1. Upload and send multiple attachments of allowed size in the linked channel or DM/GM on MM.
 2. Navigate to the linked channel or DM/GM in MS Teams.

 **Step 2**

-1. Upload and send multiple attachments in linked channel or DM/GM on MS Teams.
+1. Upload and send multiple attachments of allowed size in the linked channel or DM/GM on MS Teams.
 2. Navigate to the linked channel or DM/GM in MM.

 **Step 3**

-1. Upload and send multiple attachments of allowed and not allowed size in linked channel or DM/GM on MS Teams.
+1. Upload and send multiple attachments of allowed and not allowed sizes in the linked channel or DM/GM on MS Teams.
 2. Navigate to the linked channel or DM/GM in MM.

 **Expected**

-The user should be able to view all the attachments in linked channel or DM/GM in MS Teams.
+The user should be able to view all the attachments in the linked channel or DM/GM in MS Teams.
-After step 2, the user should be able to view all the attachments in linked channel or DM/GM in MM.
+After step 2, the user should be able to view all the attachments in the linked channel or DM/GM in MM.
-After step 3, the user should be able to view the attachments for allowed size attachments and error message for not allowed size attachments in the linked channel or DM/GM in MM.
+After step 3, the user should be able to view the attachments having a size smaller than or equal to the allowed size and the error message for the rest of the attachments in the linked channel or DM/GM in MM.